moskrc/rawfinder/README.md

 ## What is it?

-This script finds corresponded RAW files for images.
+This script finds corresponded RAW files for JPEG images.

 ## How to install